utdata/rwdir/docs/07-graphics.md

 ```

 - **ggplot()** is our function.
 We feed into it the data we wish to plot.
 - The **+** is the equivalent of `%>%` in our tidyverse data.
-It means we are adding a layer, and it should always be at the end of the line, not at the begginning of the next.
+It means we are adding a layer, and it should always be at the end of the line, not at the beginning of the next.
 - **<GEOM_FUNCTION>** is the type of chart or addition we are adding.
 They all start with the term **geom_** like **geom_bar**, which is what we will build.
 - The geometric function requires "aesthetics" to describe what it should look like, the main one being the **mapping** of the x and y axis.